alan-turing-institute/Data-Study-Group-/IT documents/Data Provider PI user guide.md

 * Your user name - this will most likely be firstname.lastname@turingsafehaven.ac.uk contact your project manager if in doubt.
 * The domain name and URL for the secure reserach environemnt you are trying to access.
 Your project manager will let you know what this it.
-* Your mobile device for MFA with the **Microsoft Authenticator app installed
+* Your mobile device for MFA
 * To set up your safe haven pass word.
 * To set up your multi-factor authentication (MFA).